 Vaccines are one of the clear triumphs of modern medicine.
-They have successfully reduced the occurrence of many terrible and deadly diseases, including smallpox, diphtheria, measles, mumps, tetanus, hepatitis A & B, tuberculosis, rubella, whooping cough, polio, and malaria.
-Some diseases have been eradicated in parts of the world.
+They have successfully reduced the occurrence of many terrible and deadly diseases, while others been essentially eradicated in parts of the world.

 When scientists create new vaccines, their goal is to make them as effective and safe as possible.
 A majority of individuals can receive vaccines with little worry, and most side-effects are temporary and mild.
-However, some people can have severe reactions to vaccines with life-changing injuries.
+However, some people can have severe reactions to vaccines that can involve life-changing injuries.

-If you or your child suffered have suffered severe injuries from a vaccine, you should talk with a Seattle vaccine injury lawyer about the National Vaccine Injury Compensation Program (NVICP).
-We can investigate your case and if necessary file a petition and pursue compensation on your behalf.
+If you or your child has suffered severe injuries from a vaccine, contact the experienced attorneys at Menzer Law Firm, PLLC, about the National Vaccine Injury Compensation Program (NVICP).
+We can investigate your case and, if necessary, file a petition and pursue compensation on your behalf.

 The National Vaccine Injury Compensation Program

-If you or your child received a vaccine that is covered by the NVICP and suffered a severe reaction, we can file a petition with the NVICP program and seek compensation for your injuries
+If you or your child received a vaccine that is covered by the NVICP and suffered a severe reaction from it, we can file a petition with the NVICP program and seek compensation for your injuries.

 You can file a petition for compensation if you or your child suffered a severe reaction to a vaccine that is covered under the act.
-Most routine vaccines in the U.S. are covered.
+Most routine vaccines in the U.S. are covered, including those containing:

 - Tetanus toxoid (e.g., DTaP, DTP, DT, Td, or TT)